-The below step-by-step guide has been developed to assist local authorities to determine the appropriate vaccine pass requirements for council-owned or managed businesses and premises, or council-run events and gatherings.
+This guide has been developed to assist local authorities to determine the appropriate vaccine pass requirements for council-owned or managed businesses and premises, or council-run events and gatherings.

 As record keeping rules always apply, these are not individually referenced here.
-Face coverings must be worn in areas open to the public in public facilities (excluding swimming pools).
+Face coverings must be worn in areas open to the public in public facilities.